needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 2. Select the **XR Plug-in Management** tab on the left.
 3. Disable the **Initialize on start** option for each platform you support.
 4. At runtime, call the following methods on `XRGeneralSettings.Instance.Manager` to add/create, remove, and reorder the Loaders from your scripts:

+<b>Manual initialization can not be done before Start completes as it depends on graphics initialization within Unity completing.</b>

+Initialization of XR must be complete either before the Unity graphics system is setup and initialized (as in Automatic life cycle management) or must be put off till after graphics is completely initialized.
+The easiest way to check this is to just make sure you do not try to start XR until Start is called on your MonoBehaviour instance.

 |Method|Description|
 |---|---|